Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Chapter_Lab/labs_folder/lab8.md

 ```

 And if the system is at an infinite number of agents, the
-entire system can be expressed using the Fokker-Planck Equation
+entire system can be expressed using the Fokker-Planck Equation (FP).
+Moreover, if the FP equation has the following form with
-with drift $A(x)$ and diffusion $B(x)$ which with a sufficiently
+drift $A(x)$ and diffusion $B(x)$, then when it has a sufficiently
 large number of samples converges into the Beta Distribution as
-shown below:
+shown below.

 ```{raw} latex
 For large $N$, the fraction $x = X/N$ is described by a Fokker-Planck equation